About St. Stephen’s

 We offer a full parochial observance of the Sacred Liturgy, including three Masses per day, Vespers and Compline every week, as well as many Catholic devotions, making St. Stephen’s the premier traditional parish in the State of California.
 Our community is “a family of families,” centered on the Blessed Eucharist.

 Liturgical music is a priority.
 Gregorian chant, polyphony, and hymnody are led by our parishoner-comprised Schola Cantorum, adult choir, and choristers.
 We are particularly proud to maintain the ancient Catholic chorister tradition.
+Find out more about the St. Stephen’s Choir and Choristers.

 Our priests currently teach various classes for the community.
 We hold many educational homeschooling events, such as our Arts and Science Project Fair, and Speech Contest.
 St. Stephen’s also offers a healthy array of group and social activities, including: